 For the past 18 months, the Information Technology Services and Marketing and Communication teams have collaborated with university leadership, employees and students as well as two vendors to redesign the website and implement a new content management system.
 Following are the goals for this initiative:

-As we complete migration of several thousand redesigned webpages and wrap up content management system (CMS) training for content owners and content editors across colleges and administrative divisions, we wanted to provide the following update to the university community.
+As we complete migration of several thousand redesigned webpages, we are providing the following update to the university community.

 The website redesign project team sincerely appreciates the patience, cooperation and flexibility of the university community throughout this important strategic initiative.
 We would particularly like to thank content owners and content editors for their efforts to complete training and begin the important work of updating their respective Level 2 websites (for colleges, departments, institutes, centers, administrative divisions), as well as deans and vice presidents for their patience and support during the transition from the old to new site.